MatthewDaniels/humpback-up/readme.md

   - [x] Iterate the lines
   - [x] Use awk to parse the variables for use
 - [x] create send function
-  - [ ] make sure the source & destination are set (log an error if not)
+  - [ ] make sure the source & destination are set in the lines (log an error if not)
   - [x] log each response to file
 - [ ] handle dryrun
 - [ ] parse input vars